 52. On the contrary, pleasure is a just measure of contentment and acceptance of the human emotion.

-53. How we approach its concept is then determined, by the consequence of our actions.
+53. How we approach its concept is then determined, by the consequence of our actions and decisions.

 54. A completion of these actions are significant of the role of pleasure in our thoughts.

 55. No credible assumption can be discarded so plainly, without the application of thought.